alexeyds/fetcherino/README.md

 ```

 ### `createMatcher(matcherFunction, description)`
-In the above example we dont have a good way to inspect the expected url except by inspecting the matcher function itself.
-This is where the `createMatcher` helper comes in, allowing you to specify readable description of a matcher function:
+In the above example we dont have a good way of inspecting the expected url other than inspecting the matcher function itself.
+This is where the `createMatcher` helper comes in, allowing you to specify readable description for a matcher function:

 ```js
 import { buildFetch } from "fetcherino";